OmerShapira/Tacklebox/README.md

 # Tacklebox

-Tacklebox is a configuration manager for people working on multiple computers.
+**Tacklebox is a _cross-platform_ configuration manager for people working on multiple computers.**

 It handles:
 * Making your local settings portable
 * Updating any changes you make to your settings back into your collection
 * Backing up anyone else's local settings while you work